LennoxSears/dulaan-backend/BATTERY_QUICK_START.md

 ## How It Works

 1. **On Connection**: Automatically starts querying every 30 seconds
-2. **Updates**: `window.dulaanBatteryInfo` is updated with each response
+2. **Updates**: `window.dulaan.motor.deviceInfo` is updated with each response
-3. **Your UI**: Just read the global variable whenever you need it
+3. **Your UI**: Just read the property whenever you need it
 4. **On Disconnect**: Automatically stops querying

 ## That's It!

 No callbacks, no complex setup.
-Just connect and read `window.dulaanBatteryInfo`.
+Just connect and read `window.dulaan.motor.deviceInfo`.

 ---